vikukzs/zerda-java-basics/README.md

 **Layout is not important just put everything in one JPanel with the default layout (no need to change that)**

-When the user hits the `reset` button, a new Deck should be generated and players should be reset as well.
+When the user hits the `reset` button, a new com.greenfox.exams.java.Deck should be generated and players should be reset as well.

 ### Information on the elements
 - Tests will be run on your code